-149. 150.
-The Directors shall be divided into three classes, designated Class I, Class II and Class III.
-Each class shall consist, as nearly as may be possible, of one-third of the total number of Directors constituting the entire Board.
+149. 150-The Directors shall be divided into three classes, designated Class I, Class II and Class III.
+Each class shall consist, as nearly as may be possible, of onethird of the total number of Directors constituting the entire Board.
 The initial division of the Board into classes shall be made by the decision of the affirmative vote of a majority of the Directors in office.
 The term of the initial

 Class I directors shall terminate on the date of the 2012 annual general meeting; the term of the initial Class II directors shall terminate on the date of the 2013 annual general meeting; and the term of the initial Class III directors shall terminate on the date of the 2014 annual general meeting.
 At each annual general meeting of Members beginning in 2012, successors to the class of directors whose term expires at that annual general meeting shall be elected for a three-year term.
 Save as otherwise permitted in these Articles, Directors will be elected by way of Ordinary Resolution of the Company in general meeting.
 If the number of Directors is changed, any increase or decrease shall be apportioned among the classes so as to maintain the number of Directors in each class as nearly equal as possible.
 In no case will a decrease in the number of Directors shorten the term of any incumbent Director.
 A Director shall hold office until the annual general meeting for the year in which her or his term expires and until her or his successor shall be elected and shall qualify, subject, however, to prior death, resignation, retirement, disqualification or removal from office.
 Any vacancy on the Board, including a vacancy that results from an increase in the number of Directors or from the death, resignation, retirement, disqualification or removal of a Director, shall be deemed a casual vacancy.
-Subject to the terms of any one or more classes or series of preferred shares, any casual vacancy shall only be filled by decision of a majority of the Board then in office, provided that a quorum is present.
-Any Director of any class elected to fill a vacancy resulting from an increase in the number of Directors shall have the same remaining term as that of her predecessor.
+Subject to the terms of any one or more classes or series of preferred shares, any casual vacancy resulting from an increase in the number of Directors shall hold office for a term that shall coincide with the remaining term of that class.
+Any Director elected to fill a vacancy not resulting from an increase in the number of Directors shall have the same remaining term as that of her predecessor.
 A Director retiring at a meeting shall retain office until the close or adjournment of the meeting.